Anti-seize is a product that prevents mechanical seizing and galling of bolts and nuts. In the auto industry, anti-seize has many uses.

 Because anti-seize helps prevent the rim and wheel hub from seizing, it doesn’t mean you should apply it every time you remove the wheels.
 That will be an exaggeration.
 You can clean the wheel hub and dab some anti-seize on the surface whenever you are servicing your car.

-Alternatively, if you live in a rust-prone area, you can do this after every six months.
+Alternatively, if you live in a rust-prone area, you can do this every six months.
 That should be enough to keep the wheel hub in perfect condition.

 What Should You Do When Your Wheels Stick to the Hub?

+If you don’t use anti-seize, there is a good chance that your wheels may fail to come off from the hub due to seizing.
 When you find yourself in such a scenario, there is usually no option but to use power to get the wheel to come apart.

 Some people use hammers, and others use blunt objects to pry the wheel from the hub.
 Irrespective of the tool you choose, be careful not to damage the wheel or axle.

 If your wheels are firmly stuck to the hub, you should take them to a tire shop, and the experts there can help separate the two parts.
+Such a scenario should be a lesson, and from there, going forward, you should always use anti-seize to prevent wheels from sticking to the hub.

 What’s Better: Grease or Anti-Seize?